 If you are not familiar with Tinder, it’s a popular mobile app meant to make it easy to meet new people (some call it a “hooking up” app*).
-You pick whether you’d like to meet men or women in what age demographics.
+You pick whether you’d like to meet men or women in what age demographics (check out these online dating statistics for the most popular demographics).
 It will then show you those people within a 100 mile radius.
 When you are presented a new person, you can swipe right** or left or click a “Heart” or “X” button (these remind me of “Hot or Not“) to either “Like” or “Nope” what you see.
 You can even click to read more information about them before deciding.
 If both people click the heart (or swipe right), you are considered a “Match” and you are able to communicate with each other via their messaging system.

 Recently when I came across a photo that intrigued me to click for more info, the guy’s bio said something like this, “I am a comedian, and if you see this, it means I’m performing in your area.
 Check out my website to see where…” And that I considered to be pure genius.
 Did I check out his website?
 Hell yeah.
 For one, I love to attend comedy shows.
 And if it would’ve worked out, I probably would’ve attended.
 Did I “heart” him?
 No. I’m sure he doesn’t “heart” anyone either.
 He uses Tinder strictly for promotional purposes.

 The first thing I did after seeing that was add my Twitter handle to my profile as shown below.
 I contemplated adding my website address, but I figured that would welcome stalkers too easily.
 This way they at least need to know how to use Twitter first…

 Darn, now you all know how old I am!
 But I have seriously seen my Twitter followers grow exponentially, to the tune of dozens of new followers per day.
 I would like to think people are following me just because I’m smart and witty and whatever, but I love all my followers (I don’t discriminate).
 When my first Tinder match told me he likes my tweets, I grinned from ear to ear.